FahirL/Ecommerce-SeleniumAutomation-TestNG/README.md

-## SocialNetwork Automation test with Selenium Maven
+## Ecommerce Web Automation test with Selenium Maven

 This is Selenium Maven project which automate testing Ecommerce web site.
 You can find tests in src/test/java/selenium.
 I tested buying one item and buying multiple items.
 I also tested the price calculation, ie the correctness of the calculated price.
 All tests are  written with a successful result.